KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/index.md

 ---
 title: Welcome to KopiCloud AD API
 description: Welcome to KopiCloud AD API
+date: 2023-02-28
 ---

 # KopiCloud AD API Intro

-**KopiCloud AD API** is an API designed to manage **Microsoft Active Directory and DNS** in a secure way from custom applications, automation tools, DevOps pipelines, and Terraform.
+**KopiCloud AD API** is a REST API designed to manage **Microsoft Active Directory and DNS** in a secure way from custom applications, automation tools, DevOps pipelines, and Terraform.

 ----